 Percy Pound, the centre’s financial manager, was concerned that he would have to prepare either reviewed or audited financial reports to submit to the ACNC, as medium charities need to do.

 He applied to the ACNC for Hove Help Centre to be recognised as its former size, small.
-The ACNC approved the application and the centre can continue to notify of changes and report as a small charity for this reporting period.
+The ACNC approved the application and the centre is able to continue to notify of changes and report as a small charity for the cvurrent reporting period.

 How do I apply to keep my charity size?